Geographic Information Systems (GIS)

 The CAMA data provides owner name, address, property type, building information, and much more.
 To download the data for Butte-Silver Bow, visit the GIS website, choose data from the menu on the left side of the page.You will see a directory of counties in Montana.
 Choose Silverbow, then download the files you need.

 In combination with the CAMA data described above, the land records data is used for both mapping purposes and for producing reports listing information such as ownership, addresses, assessed valuation, building information, zoning, and so on.
 Acquisition of this data was driven by the necessity for Butte-Silver Bow, along with ARCO and the Environmental Protection Agency (EPA), to be able to identify properties affected by or affecting Superfund sites.
-BSB GIS has completed digital land records for all the urban area and a good share of the neighboring communities and rural areas in Silver Bow County as well as for the Anaconda-Opportunity-Warm Springs Superfund area in Deer Lodge County.
+BSB GIS has completed digital land records for all the urban area and a good share of the neighboring communities and rural areas in Silver Bow County as well as selected data for the Anaconda-Opportunity-Warm Springs Superfund area in Deer Lodge County.

 Partial List of Data Available from GIS